 Prior to installing Greenwave filters, we recommend testing the electrical circuits in your environment for wiring errors.
-To do this, you can use a circuit (outlet/receptacle) tester to check EACH outlet prior to plugging in Greenwave filters.
+To test for BASIC wiring errors, you can use a circuit (outlet/receptacle) tester to check EACH outlet prior to plugging in Greenwave filters.
 These testers are inexpensive and can be purchased at most hardware stores.